Canyon Gift Co., Denali Gift Co. and Denali Outlet Store

 We will all be working, eating, sleeping, and generally living together for four months.
 This requires positive efforts from everyone to ensure we get along well every day.
 We want everyone to be comfortable in order to make the most of this summer experience.
 We ask that only those persons who truly enjoy working with people, specifically the Alaskan Visitor, apply.
 If you are such a person, please read on!

-***Pay Scale and Bonus Schedule***
+***Pay and Bonus***

 ***HOUSING***